EVORA-project/evora-ontology/models/docs/NaturalPartOrigin.md

   collectionDate:
     name: collectionDate
     description: The date when the sample was collected in situ.
-If unknown/private, use a proxy date such as "date received" and indicate this by setting to true the before date property
+If unknown/private, use a proxy date such as 'date received' and indicate this by setting to true the before date property
     title: collection date
     domain_of: